 Gordon Allport studied the psychological and social processes that create a society’s progression from prejudice and discrimination to genocide.
-In his research of how the Holocaust happened, he describes socio-political processes that foster increasing social prejudice and discrimination and he demonstrates how the unthinkable becomes acceptable: it happens incrementally, because of a steady erosion of our moral and rational boundaries, and propaganda-driven changes in our attitudes towards “others” that advances culturally, by almost inscrutable degrees.
+In his research of how the Holocaust happened, he describes sociopolitical processes that foster increasing social prejudice and discrimination and he demonstrated how the unthinkable becomes acceptable: it happens incrementally, because of a steady erosion of our moral and rational boundaries, and propaganda-driven changes in our attitudes towards others that advances culturally, by almost inscrutable degrees.

 Economic recession, uncertainty and authoritarian or totalitarian political systems contribute to shaping the social conditions that seem to trigger Allport’s escalating scale of prejudice.

-The Conservatives are authoritarians, they manufactured an economic recession, as did the previous conservative administrations.
-Though the sheer pace and blatancy of Cameron’s austerity program – a front for the theft and redistribution of public wealth to Tory donor private company bank accounts – is unprecedented, even for conservatives.
+The Conservatives are authoritarians, they manufactured an economic recession, as did the previous Conservative administrations.
+Though the sheer pace and blatancy of Cameron’s austerity program – a front for the theft and redistribution of public wealth to Tory-supporting private bank accounts – is unprecedented, even for Conservatives.

 And prejudice towards vulnerable minority groups is almost a cardinal Conservative trait.
 The media is being used by the right-wing as an outlet for blatant political propaganda, and much of it is manifested as a pathological persuasion to hate others.

-The Conservative party has said that they are “controlling immigration” by: clamping down on “benefits tourism” and “health tourism” – so that we only welcome those who want to “work hard and contribute to our society”, cutting net immigration from outside the EU to levels not seen since the late 1990s – to “ease pressure on the schools and hospitals that all hardworking people rely on”, and introducing a new citizen test with “British values at its heart”.
+The Conservative party has said that they are “controlling immigration” by clamping down on benefits tourism and health tourism – so that we only welcome those who want to “work hard and contribute to our society”, cutting net immigration from outside the EU to levels not seen since the late 1990s – to “ease pressure on the schools and hospitals that all hardworking people rely on”, and introducing a new citizen test with “British values at its heart”.
 Such policies pander to public nationalism and normalise political fascism.

-As someone who has designed sociological and psychological surveys, I know that rule number one for conducting genuine research is that we do not use “loaded” or “leading” questions.
-And I can’t abide the distraction and diversionary tactics – “finger pointing” politics at its Tory worst: scapegoating and bullying exploited minority groups, those least able to speak up for themselves.
+As someone who has designed sociological and psychological surveys, I know that rule number one for conducting genuine research is that we do not use loaded or leading questions.
+And I can’t abide the distraction and diversionary tactics – “finger pointing” politics at its very worst: scapegoating and bullying towards politically exploited minority groups, those least able to speak up for themselves.

-We know that it is Tory polices that have damaged our Country, and not migrants, or sick and disabled people, or the poor.
+We know that it is Tory polices that have damaged our Country, and not migrants, or sick and disabled people, or the poorest citizens.
 So I sent the following qualitative response to David Cameron:

 “I’ve always felt the Tories don’t belong here, they have stolen all of our money, jobs, best houses, they’re scrounging off the hard-working taxpayer, and are draining our publicly funded public services – the welfare state; social security, legal aid, social housing, and they are bleeding the NHS dry.
-We can’t afford them, they contribute absolutely nothing to society, and cost ordinary people pretty much everything.
-They are also known criminals and terrorists, so they should be immediately deported back to the feudal era, and never allowed back here again”.
+We can’t afford Conservatives, they contribute absolutely nothing to society, and cost ordinary people pretty much everything.
+They are also known criminals and terrorists, so they should be immediately deported back to the feudal era, where they belong and never allowed back to civilised, democratic society again”.

 Well, it is said that in satire, irony is militant.
 I pointed back and found the truth.

-We are obliged to critique, in every way we can, the constant subliminal drip of Tory bullying, imperialist white supremacist, social Darwinist, patriarchal political culture, because it is normalized by the complicit mass media and rendered opaque, presented tacitly as unproblematic “common sense”.
+We are obliged to critique, in every way we can, the constant subliminal drip of Tory bullying, imperialist white supremacist, social Darwinist, patriarchal political culture, because it is normalised by political narrative, a complicit mass media, and rendered opaque, presented tacitly as unproblematic “common sense”.